 Human Insights, Powered by Meeting Users Where They Are

 As Thrive has grown, we’ve built up a first-rate product and engineering team from Boston and Dublin to San Francisco and New York.
 And our platform has evolved into an integrated suite of products that come alive in the workflow, with a robust data engine at the center.
 The launch of Thrive for Microsoft Teams and Thrive for Slack has fueled dramatic growth in users and engagement by allowing us to meet our users where they are.
-That engagement starts with one simple question each day — Thrive’s Pulse check — which prompts a moment of reflection and serves as the entry point to Thrive’s platform.
+That engagement starts with one simple question each day — Thrive’s Daily Check-In — which prompts a moment of reflection and serves as the entry point to Thrive’s platform.
 There are dozens of different questions, some about personal well-being, some about work.
 Depending on the employee’s response, Thrive offers personalized Microsteps and content recommendations.
 These responses are then aggregated and anonymized into a dashboard that gives leaders unprecedented real-time insights into their people’s mental health and well-being.
-We launched Pulse check in April, and by November, we’ve had over 1 million Pulse check conversations with employees in 73 countries around the world.
+We launched Daily check-in in April, and by November, we’ve had over 1 million Daily Check-In conversations with employees in 73 countries around the world.

 Six years after our launch, we now have a data engine that proves the idea I founded the company on: that taking care of our well-being actually improves our performance.
-Since launching Pulse check, we’ve seen a 6x increase in users taking advantage of the Thrive platform, including Microsteps, storytelling, Resets, Learn content and Challenges.
+Since launching Thrive’s Daily Check-In, we’ve seen a 6x increase in users taking advantage of the Thrive platform, including Microsteps, storytelling, Resets, Learn content and Challenges.
 Employees engaging with the platform have also seen:

 - 76% increase in productivity